Wanted man captured after weekend-long manhunt

-The Harrison County Sheriff’s Department has arrested Caleb Moul after he eluded police all weekend long.
+LOST CREEK, W.Va. – The Harrison County Sheriff’s Department has arrested a wanted man Sunday night after he eluded police all weekend long.

-Harrison County Sheriff Robert Matheny said the Sheriff’s SWAT team took Moul into custody around 9 o’clock Sunday night after a standoff near Lost Creek earlier that evening.
+Harrison County Sheriff Robert Matheny said the Sheriff’s SWAT Team took Caleb Moul into custody around 9 o’clock Sunday night after a standoff near Lost Creek earlier that evening.

 Moul was being sought by law enforcement after first evading authorities in a pursuit around the Summit Park area Friday night.